azzamsa/awesome-cl-software/README.md

 #### Browser

-- [nEXT](https://github.com/nEXT-Browser/nEXT) - The fastest productivity web-browser.
+- [Nyxt](https://github.com/atlas-engineer/nyxt) - The Internet on your terms.
+A keyboard-driven web browser designed for power users.
 - [Lispkit](https://github.com/AeroNotix/lispkit) - A lisp web browser using WebKit

 #### Torrent